hassinenm/mexid/README.md

 # mexid
 Mexican ID generator

-This project was creted for two reasons:
+This project was created for two reasons:
 1. Keeping programming skills up to date
 2. Have some fun!